 This shouldn’t stop you enjoying processed foods occasionally (I still enjoy a KFC or burger out) but if they are on the menu too often they are probably seriously hampering your digestion and making your IBS flare up.

 9) Try avoiding frozen foods – even ones you cooked and froze yourself

 These used to trigger me, even if properly frozen and reheated.
 I do not really know why this is the case, but I have read that many other IBS sufferers have the same problem.
 This may not be the case for you, but it is worth checking this out.

 10) If there seems no logic to your food triggers

-Finally, check if you have an imbalance in gut bacteria.
-This is called dysbiosis, and comes in these three forms.5
+Firstly, check if you have an imbalance in gut bacteria.
+Treating this radically improved my digestion.6